Huawei/OpenStack_Driver/README.md

-# Huawei OpenStack Cinder Driver and Manila Driver
+# OpenStack Cinder Driver and Manila Driver For Huawei Storage
 ## Overview
 Huawei Cinder driver is used to adapt OpenStack and SAN storage which in order to provide LUNs to VMs.
 In addition, cinder driver also provides a series of LUN-related services,